Overview

 • Industry response: Coinbase established an Independent Advisory Board on Quantum Computing; Ethereum Foundation created a Post-Quantum team; Strategy (MicroStrategy) launched a Bitcoin Security Program

-Bottom Line: Quantum risk is real but distant.
+Bottom Line: Quantum risk is real and the timeline is compressing.
+Google's 2029 migration deadline signals institutional urgency.
 The ~35% of BTC supply in vulnerable addresses is the primary exposure, but the majority is migratable before a CRQC exists.
-The broader internet faces the same threat — any quantum breakthrough capable of undermining Bitcoin would disrupt banking, government communications, and all digital infrastructure simultaneously, triggering coordinated global responses well beyond Bitcoin.
+BIP 360 provides a credible technical path, the question is whether Bitcoin's consensus process can move fast enough.
+The broader internet faces the same threat, so any quantum breakthrough would trigger coordinated global responses well beyond Bitcoin.

 Source: ARK Invest & Unchained, "Bitcoin And Quantum Computing" (March 2026).
 Supply data: Project Eleven / Glassnode.